The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 2. But does that mean the nomination fight should be shut down?

-Rep. Jim Clyburn (D-S.C.), a key Biden supporter, called for the nominating race to end if Sanders doesn't win a state Tuesday night.
+Rep. Jim Clyburn, D-S.C., a key Biden supporter, had called for the nominating race to end if Sanders didn't win a state Tuesday night.

 "I think when the night is over, Joe Biden will be the prohibitive favorite to win the Democratic nomination," Clyburn said, "and quite frankly, if the night ends the way it has begun, I think it is time for us to shut this primary down, it is time for us to cancel the rest of these debates — because you don't do anything but get yourself in trouble if you continue in this contest when it's obvious that the numbers will not shake out for you."